 Does Steam Help Detox the Body or Is That a Myth?

-Detox claims10 are very common and misleading.
+Detox claims are very common and misleading.

 The body detoxifies through the liver and kidneys, not through sweating.